This sugar snap peas recipe uses the classic trinity of chili, lemon and mint to create a bright side dish.

 Sugar snap peas are no stranger to our fridge.
 To say that Dave loves crudite is an understatement.
 Sugar snap peas are a fantastic crunchy snack that’s healthier than chips and fantastic in hummus or greek tzatziki.

 But most people overlook sugar snap peas as a dinner party worthy vegetable.
 They aren’t simply an accompaniment to dip.
-Sugar snap peas are fantastic roasted with garlic and parmesan, sauteed with olive oil and sea salt or grilled with sesame and ginger.
+Sugar snap peas are fantastic roasted with garlic and parmesan, sauteed with olive oil and this great grey sea salt or grilled with sesame and ginger.

 But my favourite sugar snap peas recipe is fresh and crispy with bright mediterranean flavours.
 It’s why I wanted to share this easy recipe with chilis, lemon and mint.
 I love it because it’s great to make ahead and serve at room temperature.